farha-connect/lost-in-translation/README.md

 - Scale to 500+ sentences per category
 - Add Arabic and Mandarin as intermediate languages
 - Fine-tune similarity model on translation-specific data
-- Build real-time drift detection API
+- Build a real-time drift detection API
 - Apply to multilingual LLM evaluation benchmarks

 *This project was presented as part of independent research in NLP